someonesdad1/plib/README.md

         - Move "test" to "tests"
             - All self tests then run by 'make test' at top level, which simply cd's to tests and runs make or a testing script
+        - Need to support 'make z'; this would cause the test of the current file in .z to be run
     - Move /plib/pgm to /pgm
         - Makes /plib a core set of python library files
     - Core library stuff is type annotated